JonSEK/Fruit-Store-POS/README.md

-# Jon's Fruit Stall
+# Fruit Store POS

 This project is a Point of Sale (POS) system for a fruit stall.
 It consists of a frontend built with React and Tailwind CSS and a backend built with Node, Express and MongoDB.

 ## Live Demo

-The application is deployed at and can be accessed at [https://fruit-store-pos.onrender.com](https://fruit-store-pos.onrender.com)
+The application is deployed and can be accessed at [https://fruit-store-pos.onrender.com](https://fruit-store-pos.onrender.com).

+*Please note that the application is deployed on a free instance at Render, which will spin down after a period of inactivity.
+This can cause a delay of 50 seconds or more for the initial request after a period of inactivity.
+Subsequent requests will be handled at normal speed until the application spins down again due to inactivity.*

 ## Features